Summary: Act 1: Scene 2

 Canterbury’s explanation of Salic law, though it is as clear as he can make it, nonetheless remains extremely complicated.
 Clearly, each side is interpreting ancient and confusing rules to its own advantage.
 Basically, the issue is whether the throne can or cannot be inherited through a female, but there is another issue as well.
 The old books that contain Salic law say that women cannot inherit in any “Salic land.”
 The French interpret “Salic land” to mean France, but Canterbury thinks he has good evidence that this term actually refers to Germany, not France.
 Such an interpretation renders Henry’s claim to the French throne valid.

-The Dauphin’s gag gift of tennis balls hinges on the ancient custom of sending a gift of treasure to a foreign ruler as a gesture of respect and friendship.
+The Dauphin’s gag gift of tennis balls references the ancient custom of sending a gift of treasure to a foreign ruler as a gesture of respect and friendship.
 On behalf of the Dauphin, the ambassador claims to present King Henry with a chest of treasure in exchange for Henry’s abandonment of his claim to parts of France (apparently, Henry’s early claims in France were limited to a few smaller regions, instead of the whole country).
 But the Dauphin, who has heard stories about King Henry’s irresponsible teenage years, has sent tennis balls instead of anything valuable.
 The sarcastic spirit of this gift implies that the Dauphin considers the English king to be unworthy of an adult exchange.

 Read more about the tun of tennis balls as a symbol.